 2.10 Psychological Evaluations

-At the scheduling conference, the Master may prepare an Order for a psychological evaluation to be conducted of either the parties and/or a minor child in the case.
-The Master will have available a list of appropriate psychologists who can conduct such evaluations, or the Master may prepare an Order for the examination to be done by a professional requested by one or both of the parties.
+At the scheduling conference, the Magistrate may prepare an Order for a psychological evaluation to be conducted of either the parties and/or a minor child in the case.
+The Magistrate will have available a list of appropriate psychologists who can conduct such evaluations, or the Magistrate may prepare an Order for the examination to be done by a professional requested by one or both of the parties.
 Parties shall be prepared to advise the Court as to whether a psychological evaluation will be necessary, why it is necessary and who will be responsible for payment.
 The cost of any such evaluation will ultimately be allocated by the Court between the parties.

 2.11 Paternity Testing

 If the issue of paternity is raised in either the pleadings or at the time of the scheduling conference, the Magistrate may prepare an Order directing the parties to participate in paternity testing.
 The Magistrate shall have available a list of paternity testing facilities.
 The name of the facility shall be included in the Order for paternity testing.
 The Magistrate will direct the parties to return for an additional conference/hearing.
 This conference/hearing shall be set at a date sufficiently late to ensure that the paternity testing results will be available.